tektutor/spark-dec-2020/Day2/README.md

-These are Scala Lab exercises.
+These are Java Lab exercises